 end of this unnecessary and unjust war, we--all Americans--know what our

-Michael Walzer’s call for complexity and nuance in framing opposition
+real choices are.
+March 3, 2003 To the editor: Michael Walzer’s call for complexity and nuance in framing opposition

 to George Bush’s impending crusade is salutary, but ultimately unsatisfying.